In this article, we will be showing how to add Posts in WordPress.

 Add and Assign a Category to the Post

 - Categories: This option lets you organize your posts into a structured section.
-If you don’t have any category setup yet and want to know how to add, please read our article on How to Add Categories in WordPress?
+If you don’t have any category setup yet and want to know how to add one, please read our article on How to Add Categories in WordPress?

 - Tags: Similar to Categories, Tag is one of the taxonomies in WordPress used to group your content.